MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamsEventsPolicy.md

 PS C:\> Get-CsTeamsEventsPolicy
 ```

-Return information for all Teams Events policies available for use in the tenant.
+Returns information for all Teams Events policies available for use in the tenant.

 ### Example 2
 ```powershell